hmslima/sambahsacompletegrammar/sambahsa-en.md

 Annmo, annems, annemt, annmmos, yu annemt, annment

-(“annmt” and “annms” would be impronouncable)
+(“annmt” and “annms” would be unpronounceable)

 Pregno {prEnyo}, pregens {prEdjëns}, pregent, pregnems {prEnyëms}, yu pregent, pregne(nt)

-All the verbs, with or without nasal infix, a “e” can be put between the verbal stem and the conjugation for the word being pronounceble.
+All the verbs, with or without nasal infix, a “e” can be put between the verbal stem and the conjugation for the word being pronounceable.
 Look this case with the verb “storgn”.

 Storgno, storgnes, storgnet, storgnems, yu storgnet, storgne(nt)